tkrop/go-testing/test/README.md

 mapping.

 **Note:** See [Parallel tests requirements](..#parallel-tests-requirements) for more information on requirements in parallel parameterized tests.
+If parallel parameterized test are undesired, `RunSeq` can be used to enforce a sequential test execution.

+It is also possible to select a subset of tests for execution by setting up a `Filter` using a regular expression to match or filter by the normalized test name.

 ## Isolated in-test environment setup